‘Dancing With The Stars’ 2017- How Is A Winner So Obvious To Some Already? [Opinion]

 — EntertainmentTonight (@etnow) March 1, 2017

-Heather Morris is the closest in odds to Biles, Morris sits with a +500, which puts her in second place with the predictions to win.
-Best known for her role on Glee, which was a hit show from Fox.
+Heather Morris is the closest in odds to Biles.
+Morris sits with a +500, which puts her in second place with the predictions to win.
+She is best known for her role on Glee, which was a hit show from Fox.
 She’s shown her talent as a dancer and actress on Glee, but that was a TV show and not like a real-life competition.

 A lot of the stuff she did on Glee was scripted and it could be edited when needed, as it wasn’t a live show.
 Morris is probably sitting with the second best odds because she had all the right moves on the show Glee, again not real life.
 While she does have “dancer” on her resume, she was also an actress playing a role of a singer and dancer.
 She has Maksim Chmerkovskiy as her partner.
 Chmerkovskiy is a real-life great when it comes to dancing, so maybe he’s been factored in when giving her such great odds?